 There is always something to do to prepare food ahead of time!

-🥄 How to Serve Eggnog
+🥄 How to Serve

-You can choose to serve eggnog hot or cold.
+Serve eggnog hot or cold.
 Your choice!
 Both ways are correct!
 I prefer it nice and warm.
 Add a little bit of booze to it if you would like.
 That definitely will warm you up!

 If you are going to serve it with alcohol, pour one cup of eggnog with ½ tbsp of dark rum.
 You can also use bourbon or cognac.
 Mix it up and try out what you like!

 If you store this in the fridge, look for a lumpy consistency or a sour smell.
 Spoon University wrote a great article that goes into more detail.
-They are suggesting just 2-3 days at most for homemade eggnog.
+They suggest to keep homemade eggnog for just 2-3 days.

-Instant Pot Egg Nog
+Instant Pot Eggnog

 - Instant Pot

-- 6 large eggs
+- 6 large Eggs

-- 2/3 cup sugar
+- ⅔ cup Sugar

-- 2 cup whole milk
+- 2 cup Whole Milk

-- 1 cup heavy cream
+- 1 cup Heavy Cream

-- 1/2 tsp nutmeg
+- ½ tsp Nutmeg

 - Turn on sauté setting and bring to a boil.

-- Pour eggnog into a 1.5 quart pyrex dish.
+- Pour eggnog into a 1.5 quart Pyrex dish.

 - Water should come up about halfway on the sides.

-- Whisk eggnog frequently while water comes back up to a boil.
+- Whisk the eggnog frequently while water comes back up to a boil.
 Once the eggnog reaches 150 degrees, switch Instant Pot to “keep warm” setting.
 Continue mixing frequently until the eggnog reaches 160 degrees.